Adapting Behaviour via Intrinsic Reward: A Survey and Empirical Study: Experiment Three: Jumpy Eight-Action Problem

 \section{Experiment Three: Jumpy Eight-Action Problem}

 Our final experiment, in the Jumpy Eight-Action problem, quantitatively compares the best performing intrinsic rewards in a setting where the behavior agent should prefer several different actions.
 To achieve good performance, the agent must continually sample three actions, with different probabilities, and eventually ignore three noisy targets and two constant targets.
-The jumpy target follows a pattern increasing towards 50 and then -50 repeatedly.
-The idea was to tax the rewards based on variance, which have performed well up to now.
+The jumpy target follows a pattern increasing towards 50 and then decreasing toward -50 repeatedly.
+The idea was to design a problem where the intrinsic rewards based on variance would induce the wrong preferences over arms.
 The jumping-target exhibits high variance, as do the other two drifting targets.
 Intrinsic rewards based exclusively on the variance of the predictions might over-reward the jumpy-target action.

 This final experiment provides the quantitative comparison for performance, so we include a baseline uniform random behavior.
 There are eight targets and three of them continually drift.
 The drift is fast enough that wasting action selection will result in high error.
 By the design of the experiment, therefore, uniform behavior should not be optimal, and we should expect some of the intrinsic rewards to significantly outperform uniform random behavior.
 We exclude rewards that did not succeed in inducing useful behavior in Experiments One and Two, and so have little hope to provide improvements here.
 This includes {\em Error Reduction} and {\em Squared Error} rewards.